 It has been my experience over the years that there are many levels of benefits one can get from laughter that are far beyond the physical, and what got you to laugh in the first place does matter.

-This article discusses a personal opinion on humor vs. simulated laughter.
+This article discusses a personal opinion on humor vs. intentional laughter.

 Humor (a mind-body approach to laughter) is a powerful, very entertaining, and potentially wonderful addition to your daily life yet it has five big limitations if you want to benefit from laughter on a daily basis: